perrout/home/README.md

 ###

 ### Apache Installation
-macOS comes with Apache pre-installed, so we will use it.
+macOS comes with Apache pre-installed, stop it and prevent it from starting on boot.

-    $ sudo apachectl start
+    $ sudo apachectl stop
+    $ sudo launchctl unload /System/Library/LaunchDaemons/org.apache.httpd.plist 2>/dev/null

+We don't want to use the pre-installed Apache.
+Instead we'll brew and configure it to run on standard ports (80/443).

+    $ brew install httpd

 Check installation.